KidRated.com is listed by the kidSAFE Seal Program.

 This wildlife haven down in Barnes has lakes, pools and meadows all set in scenic walkways that are great to amble along.
 It really is like being deep in the countryside in the heart of London and kids love it.
 There’s loads to do including spying on the wildlife from the purpose-built hides, taking a free guided walk with one of the wardens and then relaxing in the café.

 They also have a great adventure playground, a Pond Zone and for those extra rainy days, an indoor Discovery Centre.
 In Explore, the outdoor adventure playground, they can swoop down the zip wires, traverse the climbing wall, play in the giant water vole tunnels and get soaking wet in the water games.
-(Though we don’t recommend this for you Christmas walk as you might be within the risk of losing your toes!!)
+(Though we don’t recommend this for your Christmas walk as you might be within the risk of losing your toes!!)

 7. Chislehurst Caves